 Welcome back for Part 2 of my post on my trip to Warsaw with a Leica M6 TTL, a 35mm Summicron ASPH, some Kodak Portra 400 and a roll of expired Fuji Superia 1600.
-I finished the last post (LINK) saying that I need to spend some time understanding the meter as I’ve had a few photos that are very underexposed with bright light sources in them.
+I finished Part 1 saying that I need to spend some time understanding the meter as I’ve had a few photos that are very underexposed with bright light sources in them.
 I can say, however, that it performed well in dark areas.
 I’m really happy with this photo of Julia which was taken in very subdued light with the Superia inside the Royal Castle, which has an impressive gallery of art and period rooms.

 This photo didn’t come out so well, and highlights another problem that I need to improve on: not looking at things straight on.
 The perspective here causes the image horizontal lines to converge to the left.
 Had I been parallel to the photo, this wouldn’t have been a problem.
 I took this photo in dim light and mostly for comedy value: I couldn’t resist taking a photo of a painting of a collection of paintings.